Tercio, Colorado: History

 Prior to the arrival of the coal miners, the valley of the South Fork of the Purgatoire River was sparsely inhabited by Hispanics in settlements known as Torres and Rincon.
 The Colorado Fuel and Iron company established Tercio in 1901 and in 1902 the Tercio mine produced its first coal.
 The Colorado Supply Company Store opened on 3 December 1901.
 The Colorado and Wyoming Railway company extended its line to Tercio in 1902.
 Coal mined near Tercio was used mostly to produce coke which was transported by rail to Pueblo, Colorado to be used in the Colorado Fuel and Iron steel mill.

 By August 1902 Tercio was a company town with 100 houses for employees and expanding rapidly.
 By 1910 the Tercio coal industry employed 1,000 men and the town itself had a population of 300 families.
 In 1913, however, the coking operation began to decline.
 The mine closed in 1915, but coking continued until 1918.
 The company store continued in operation until 1949.
 The large building housing the store is the only major structure in Tercio still existing in the 21st century.

 Two additional coal mines were located near Tercio: Cuatro (Spanish "four"), 3 km west and Cornell, 3 km northwest.
 Cuatro operated from 1902 to 1907.
 Cornell operated from 1908 to 1911.
 The production of the three mines during their lifetimes was: Tercio, 1,533,463 tons; Cuatro, 273,855 tons; and Cornell, 509 tons.

 Mining disasters.
 On 28 October 1904, 19 men were killed by an explosion of coal dust in the Tercio mine.
-Press reports said that only two of the 19 killed were Americans and the others were "Slavs and Mexicans."
+Press reports said that only two of the 19 killed were Anglo Americans and the others were "Slavs and Mexicans."
 The workers at Tercio and other mines in southern Colorado were mostly foreign-born, especially from southern and eastern Europe, and lumped together as "Slavs."
-On 22 April 1906 a gas explosion at the Cuatro Mine killed nineteen workers.
+On 22 April 1906 a gas explosion at the Cuatro Mine also killed 19 workers.

 Conservation.
-In 2013, businessman Lloyd Bacon announced the establishment of a perpetual conservation easement of 21000 acre of land on the Tercio and Red River ranches owned by Bacon.
+In 2013, businessman Louis Bacon announced the establishment of a perpetual conservation easement of 21000 acre of land on the Tercio and Red River ranches owned by Bacon.